 Don’t get me wrong, many Netflix shows are available in just about every other country, especially their exclusives.
 And that is great.
 But inevitably, there is always one that I really, really want to see that isn’t.
 So how does a VPN fix this?

 Whenever you want to use a VPN, you first connect to a specific server.
 The beauty is there are many servers all over the world.
 Whichever one you connect to, that is the country the internet will think your computer is located in.
 So, when I’m outside of the US, all I have to do is to connect to an American server and every site I visit will think that’s where I am.
 Pretty sneaky.

 VPNs are not free, but they’re also not all that expensive.
 The average one costs around $5 per month.
 There are many to choose from, and the guy suggested I go with, of course, the company he works for, Private Internet Access.
-Alternatively, he said I can do my own research on Fastest VPN Guide – Official Website.
-Apparently, it’s run by someone he knows and trusts.
+He also listed several alternatives like Express VPN and Pure VPN.
+There are also a ton of review and whatnot sites to do research on.

 Using a VPN takes a bit of getting used to.
 I can’t just fire up my laptop and go.
 There is now a connection process to go through.
 But, that process only takes a minute, and I consider it time well spent when I know I am now browsing with complete anonymity and no longer have to fear big brother peeking over my shoulder.
 Thanks for the piece of mind guy!